TechHutTV/homelab/media/README.md

 And keep everything else as is.

+#### NZBGet with Network Shares (NAS)
+If your `/data` directory is a mounted network share (e.g., Synology, TrueNAS, Unraid), NZBGet can fill up your VM's local disk if the NAS goes offline or enters standby.
+NZBGet will create the download directories locally when it can't reach the share, quickly consuming all available space and causing other services to fail.

+To prevent this, set `InterDir` to a **local path** on the VM (not on the network share) so downloads happen locally first, and only the final move goes to the NAS:

+_InterDir:_ `/docker/nzbget/intermediate` (local to VM)

+_DestDir:_ `${MainDir}/completed` (on network share)

+If your VM disk does fill up, stop the stack, remove the locally created directories, bring the NAS back online, and restart.

 #### Fix directory does not appear to exist inside the container error
 This error may appear within Sonarr and Radarr.
 Once NZBGet is setup go to settings and under **INCOMING NZBS** change the **AppendCategoryDir** to **No**.
 This will prevent some potential mapping issues and save on unnecessary directories.